FLUSHING FINANCIAL CORP Income Taxes Disclosure

 10. Income Taxes

 The Company and its subsidiaries are subject to income tax within U.S. federal, New York, New York City, and various other state and local jurisdictions.
-The New York City examination of tax years 2015 through 2017 was closed in May 2025 with adjustments that are not material to the financial statements.
-The New York examination of tax years 2017 through 2019 was closed in September 2024 with no changes.
-The Company remains subject to examination for its federal and various other states income tax returns for the years ending on or after December 31, 2022.
+The Company is undergoing an examination of New York City income tax returns for years ending December 31, 2015 through 2017.
+The New York State examination of tax years 2015 through 2016 was closed in 2022 and the examination of tax years 2017 through 2019 was closed in September 2024 with no changes.
+The Company remains subject to examination for its federal and various other states income tax returns for the years ending on or after December 31, 2021.

-Income tax expense (benefit) from continuing operations is summarized as follows for the years ended December 31:
+Income tax provisions are summarized as follows for the years ended December 31:

 (In thousands) | |||||||||